matloff/fasteR/README.md

 You'll need to [install R](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu), from [the R Project site](https://www.r-project.org).
-Start up R, either by clicking an icon or typing 'R' in a terminal window.
+Start up R, either by clicking an icon or typing `R` in a terminal window.
 We are not requiring RStudio here, but if you already have it, start it; you'll be typing into the R console, the Console pane.